a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

 ### Deprecations and Removals

 As Kubernetes develops and matures, features may be deprecated, removed, or replaced with better ones for the project's overall health.
-Also see the Kubernetes [deprecation and removals policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).
+See the Kubernetes [deprecation and removal policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/) for more details on this process.

 #### Cgroup v1 enters the maintenance mode